METROPOLITAN WATER RECLAMATION DISTRICT OF GREATER CHICAGO

 METROPOLITAN WATER RECLAMATION DISTRICT OF GREATER CHICAGO ✦ TREATING WASTEWATER ✦ HELPING MANAGE STORMWATER ✦ PROTECTING OUR PRIMARY SOURCE OF DRINKING WATER, LAKE MICHIGAN ✦

-Precious Brady-Davis was appointed to the Metropolitan Water Reclamation District of Greater Chicago by Governor JB Pritzker in July, 2023.
-She is the first openly Black trans woman appointed to public office in Cook County history and the first to serve on a water reclamation district in the United States.
+Precious Brady-Davis was appointed to the Metropolitan Water Reclamation District of Greater Chicago (MWRDGC) in July 2023 and, in November 2024, was elected to serve the remainder of an unexpired two-year term.
+She is the first openly Black transgender woman elected to public office in Cook County history and the first to serve on a water reclamation district in the United States.

 PHOTO: STICKNEY WATER RECLAMATION PLANT